-The existence of this division of labor means that, while further questions must elways be met, still they are not always to be met within a given field of inquiry.
-Because the metaphysician can assign the general characteristics of proportionate being as explained, it does not follow that he can give detailed enswers.
-On the contrary, he must refer questions of detail to particular departments: and he fails to grasp the limitations of his own subject if, in his hope to meet issues fully, he offers to explain just what various forms are.
-Inversely, scientists in their several fields can give detailed answers to appropriate questions; but their competence in their own field is conjoined with a failure to grasp its limitations if they attempt to answer the further questions that regard other particular fields or the universe as a waole.
+The existence of this division of labor means that, while further questions must always be met, still they are not always to be met within a given field of inquiry.
+Because the metaphysician can assign the general characteristics of proportionate being as explained, it does not follow that he can give detained answers.
+On the contrary, he must refer questions of detail to particular departments; and he fails to grasp the limitations of his own subject if, in his hope to meet issues fully, he offers to explain just what various forms are.
+Inversely, scientists in their various several fields can give detailed answers to appropriate questions; but their competence in their own field is conjoined with a failure to grasp its limitations if they attempt to answer the further questions that regard other particular fields or the universe as a whole.

-3.2 Cognitional or Ontological Elements?
+Cognitional or Ontological Elements?

-Secondly, it may be asked whether the metaphysical elements constitute an extrinsic or an intrinsic structure of proportionate being.
-Are they merely the structure in which proportionate being is known?
+elements constitute an extrinsic or an intrinsic structure of proportionate being.
+Are they mrely bound merely the structure in which proportionate being is known?
 Or are they the structure immanent in the reality of proportionate being?
 To put the issue in its traditional form, are the metaphysical elements notionally distinct or really distinct?